alex-harvey-z3q/puppet-firewall_multi/README.md

 }
 ```

+This will cause two resources to be created:

+* Firewall['100 allow http and https access using provider ip6tables']
+* Firewall['100 allow http and https access using provider iptables']

 ### Used in place of a single firewall resource

 If none of firewall_multi's array functionality is used, then the firewall_multi and firewall resources can be used interchangeably.

-### Use with Hiera and create_resources
+### Use with Hiera

-Some users may prefer to externalise the firewall resources in Hiera and use the `create_resources` function:
+Some users may prefer to externalise the firewall resources in Hiera:

 ```yaml
 ---